-Why pay for landline rental when you don’t have to?
-Here we’ll examine all the great 'broadband without phone line' options that will allow to cut your costs and say goodbye to renting a landline forever.
+Why pay for landline rental when you don’t even use it?
+Here, we’ll examine all the great options for broadband without a phone line that will allow you to cut your costs and say goodbye to renting a landline forever.

-More and more Britons are using their mobile phone for the overwhelming majority of their calls.
-If you're among them, you may feel that renting a landline means you are paying for a service of which you make very little use.
+More and more Britons are using their mobile phones for the overwhelming majority of their calls.
+If you're among them, you may feel that renting a landline means you're paying for a service which you don't use much — if at all.

-What’s more, with landline rentals currently charged at around £11 per month (depending on provider), consumers can save over £130 by going without a home phone and relying on mobile instead.
+What’s more, with landline rentals currently charged at upwards of £17 per month, consumers can save a chunk of change by going without a home phone and relying on mobile instead.

-Virgin Media’s standalone fibre optic broadband packages do not require landline rental.
-These are Broadband L, Broadband XL and Broadband XXL.
+Virgin Media’s standalone fibre-optic broadband packages don't require landline rental.
+These are VIVID 50, VIVID 100 and VIVID 200.

-Mobile broadband delivers an internet connection over the air via 3G or 4G mobile phone networks, meaning that people who choose this option do not need to have a telephone landline to get on the internet.
-Actually getting online is simply a case of inserting a dongle — a device best described as a portable modem – and you’re good to go.
+Mobile broadband delivers an internet connection over the air via 3G or 4G mobile phone networks, meaning that people who choose this option don't need to have a telephone landline to get on the internet.
+Getting online is simply a case of inserting a dongle — a device best described as a portable modem — into your USB port and you’re good to go.

 What’s more, because there is so much competition in the mobile broadband sector, it’s possible to find some outstanding deals.
 The majority of mobile broadband deals work on a monthly contract basis, with subscribers paying a monthly charge for a predetermined amount of usage.
-Currently, consumers can choose from standalone 3G or 4G mobile broadband packages from Three, O2, Vodafone, Virgin Media and EE.
+Currently, consumers can choose from standalone 3G or 4G mobile broadband packages from Three, O2, Vodafone and EE.

 Mobile broadband the right choice for you?
-Check out all the best Mobile broadband deals
+Check out all our best mobile broadband deals.

 As with dongles, MiFi units use 3G or 4G mobile phone networks to get customers on to the internet.
 However, they differ from dongles in the respect that they allow people to use a single connection to get online with multiple 3G/4G internet enabled devices, such as games consoles and laptops.
 This makes them especially apt for student households and for families.